FC: By: Shelbi Bailey

 6: City Overview

 7: Now that I have graduated, I plan to move to Birmingham, Alabama.
-I chose to live in this city because there are many places that offer medical practices.
-This city is located in northern Alabama about an hour away from Oxford.
-It is in-between Moody and Hueytown.
-The overall population of the city is 749,495 people.
-It is close to Hoover, Leeds, and Pelham.
-The primary forms of entertainment in this city is Regions Field, Alabama Theater, McWane Center, Sloss Furnaces, Birmingham Zoo, and the Statue of Liberty.
-Most people in this city work in the medical industry.
+I chose to live in this city, because I want to work at UAB, which is a hospital in this city.
+This city is located about an hour away from Oxford.
+The overall population of this city is 212,038.
+It is close to Hoover, Leeds, and Homewood.
+The primary forms of entertainment in this city are Airwalk, The Birmingham Zoo, and the Summit.
+Most people in this city work in the nursing industry.
 Crime in this city is high.

 8: Standard Living

-9: I am going to live at The Village at Lakeshore Crossings Apartments.
-The rent for this apartment is $1,100 a month.
-In order to move in, I will need to pay a $200 security deposit.
-Some features of this apartment are Built-in Nook Computers, Built-in washer and dryer, car washing area, salt water pool, media center, exercise community, and a sun room.
-Other bills that I will need to pay each month will include electricity, water, cable, and a cell phone.
+9: I am going to live at Eagle Ridge apartments.
+The rent for this apartment is $690.
+In order to move in, I will need to pay a $150 deposit.
+Some features of this apartment are a swimming pool, jacuzzi, tanning center, game center, and fitness facility.
+Other bills that I will need to pay each month will include electricity, Internet, cable, and a cell phone bill.

 10: Household Items